Projection depth for functional data: Practical issues, computation and applications: Selection of tuning parameter

 \begin{theorem} Suppose that $X \sim P_X \in \P{\HH}$ has contiguous support and let $u \in [0,1)$ be such that~$\beta(u) > 0$.
 Assume that $\beta(u)$ is a point of continuity of the distribution function of $\MAD[\inner{X,V}]$.
 Furthermore, assume that $\mathcal{F} \subset \HH$ is a bounded set for which the family $\set{\Gamma_x : x \in \mathcal{F}}$ of maximal outlyingness functions~\eqref{eqMaxOut} is equicontinuous at $\beta$, i.e.,

 Then, the sample \RPD{} in~\eqref{eqRPDsample} is uniformly consistent for the population \RPD{} in~\eqref{eqRPDu} over $\mathcal{F}$, namely

 \end{theorem}

 Theorem~\ref{thm: ConsistRegQuantile} states that the consistency of the sample version $D_{(u)}(\cdot, \widehat{P}_n)$ is essentially equivalent to condition~\eqref{consAssump}, that is, to the uniform continuity of the maximal outlyingness function $\Gamma_x(\cdot)$.
-This continuity is, in fact, required already for the consistency of the standard \RPD{} with a fixed parameter $\beta$, as expounded in \BNYs{Theorem~7}.
-It can be shown that~\eqref{consAssump} is satisfied, for instance, in the case of elliptically symmetric distributions \BNYs{Theorems~8 and 9}.
+This continuity is, in fact, required already for the consistency of the standard \RPD{} with a fixed parameter $\beta$.
+It can be shown that~\eqref{consAssump} is satisfied, for instance, in the case of elliptically symmetric distributions on~$\HH$~\citep[Theorems~8 and 9]{Bocinec_etal2026}.